| [Back

 of the certified mailing postal forms.

-Part 5 - Processing the preliminary notices yourself using our form
+Part 5 - Processing preliminary notices using the form available here

-6 - Don't let a slip-up at the post office cause you to lose your
+Part 6 - Don't let a slip-up at the post office cause you to lose your rights

 Thank you for visiting our site.
 I hope that this